 CORVALLIS, Ore. – Would you like your homegrown potatoes to stay fresh and last longer?
-Research has shown there are best practices to harvesting and storing potatoes to ensure freshness, according the Oregon State University Extension Service.
+Research has shown there are best practices to harvesting and storing potatoes to ensure freshness.

 Clean potatoes before storing them.
 You need only brush off the soil on potatoes grown in coarse, sandy soil.
 But if the soil is fine, sticky clay, your potatoes may need washing.
 If so, be sure they are completely dry before placing them in storage.
 Minimize tuber exposure to light while cleaning.

-Cure newly dug and cleaned potatoes for a week to 10 days in a dark, well-ventilated area with moderate temperatures and high humidity, and they will last longer.
-After curing, slowly drop the storage temperature to about 40 to 45 degrees for table use.
+Cure newly dug and cleaned potatoes for a week to 10 days in a dark, well-ventilated area with moderate temperatures and high humidity, and they will last longer, Noordijk said.
+After curing, slowly drop the storage temperature to about 40-46 degrees for table use.
 Potato tubers are about 80 percent water, depending on the variety, so high storage humidity is recommended to prevent shriveling.

-Storage temperatures below 45 degrees can cause sugar buildup or sweetening.
+Storage temperatures below 38 degrees can cause sugar buildup or sweetening, according to Noordijk.
 Fried products from such tubers are darker and oilier than those from tubers stored at higher temperature.
-While low temperatures can ‘sweeten’ tubers, high temperatures often lead to excessive decay, shriveling and sprouting.
+While low temperatures can “sweeten” tubers, high temperatures often lead to excessive decay, shriveling and sprouting.

 Sort out and cull injured and diseased spuds before storing them long-term.
 Store only healthy potatoes in well-ventilated containers.
 Eat the ones hit by your shovel and those with bad spots or disease in the first month or so after harvest, as injured potatoes don't last.
 They also may spread spoilage or disease microorganisms to other potatoes.